zankd/compress_images/README.md

 Image Compression Script

 This Python script compresses image files within a specified directory.
 It supports various image formats, including PNG, JPEG, WebP, and GIF, optimizing them to reduce file sizes while maintaining acceptable quality.
-Additionally, it handles PNG files with transparency by converting them to WebP format, and it can optimize GIFs.
+Additionally, it handles PNG files with transparency by converting them to WebP format, and also can optimize GIFs.

 Setup and Initialization: